An Excerpt from Jim Conrad's

 "BRASIL"

-Brasil, HAEMATOXYLUM BRASILETTOThe spiny, yellow-flowered tree sheltering the Inca Dove nest is known locally as Brasil.
-It's a native species adapted to an arid climate and calcareous soil, which is exactly what we have.
+A tree known locally as Brasil is a native species adapted to an arid climate and calcareous soil, exactly as we have here.
 Brasil is HAEMATOXYLUM BRASILETTO, a member of the Bean Family.
-That's Brasil's flowers and leaves at the right.
+That's Brasil's flowers and leaves above.

 Brasil belongs to the same genus as the famous Logwood, HAEMATOXYLUM CAMPECHIANUM, found on the coasts of the Yucatan, Belize and elsewhere.
 Belize owes its nationhood to Logwood, for the British set up settlements there, largely of Black slaves, to harvest Logwood for the production of blue dye.
 The color "navy blue" has its roots in Belizean Logwood, and so does the Creole-English spoken in Belize.